Laird A. Lile, PLLC

 Laird writes and speaks on estate and trust issues for local, state and national organizations.
 He is a frequent speaker at seminars organized by The Florida Bar.
 Laird has published an extensive manual on powers of appointment for the Bureau of National Affairs and a comprehensive legal practitioner’s guide titled Florida Probate: A Discussion and Commentary.
 Laird has also been as an adjunct professor at the University of Miami School of Law in the estate planning LL.M program.

-Laird and his two children, Langdon (a recent graduate of the University of Virginia who is now attending law school at the University of Miami) and Linden Alise “Allie” (a junior at The Ohio State University), are also active in their community.
+Laird and his two children, Langdon (a graduate of the University of Virginia and the University of Miami School of Law) and Linden Alise “Allie” (a graduate of The Ohio State University), are also active in their community.
 Laird is a past board member and executive committee member of the Florida United Methodist Foundation.
 He was a founding board member of the Collier County Education Foundation and is a past chair.
 Laird is a past chair of the School Advisory Council for Naples High School.